ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

 The Case: we have the bunch of answers, that are inspected by our previously created [Monitors](https://panel.perfops.net).
 We need to get answer that has:
 * Corresponding Monitor online,
-* CDN provider availability higher than 90%
+* CDN provider availability for the last hour higher than 90%
-* The best CDN provider performance.
+* The best CDN provider performance for the last hour.

 In case of all monitors are down it should simply return a random answer.
-And if all CDN uptimes are 'poor' it should fall back with the answer that has the highest provider uptime.
+And if all CDN uptimes are 'poor' it should fall back with the answer that has the highest provider uptime (we will use our [fetchCDN-functions](Custom-Answers-API#fetchcdnrumuptime)).

 Let's create our `configuration` object:
 ```typescript